 Andy followed up, “So what do you think now?
 If someone rejects you for sharing Jesus with them, is it a good thing or a bad thing?”
 Now we all answered, “Good!”

-I challenged our youth group to write “Cha-ching!” on their status line in Facebook whenever they share the good news of Jesus with a friend.
-Do you want to join us?
-Send me a friend request, and then change your status line to “Cha-ching!” whenever you tell people how much Jesus loves them.
+I challenged our youth group to write “Cha-ching!” on their status line on Facebook whenever they shared the good news of Jesus with a friend.